eakoriakin/date-time-js/README.md

 ## Overview

-A lightweight TypeScript library which parses, formats and manipulates dates in various cultures.
+A lightweight TypeScript library which parses, formats and manipulates dates in various cultures using [ISO 8601 Date and time format](https://www.iso.org/iso-8601-date-and-time-format.html).

 ## Download
 Download it using npm: